Pseudo-Lab/DevFactory/README.en.md

 ## Acknowledgement  🙏
 DevFactory is a development group within Pseudo-Lab, operating as part of its Open Research Initiative.<BR>
-Special thanks to our contributors and the open source community for their valuable insights and contributions.
+Special thanks to our contributors and the open-source community for their valuable insights and contributions.

 ## About Pseudo Lab 👋🏼